15 Costly Medicare Advantage Myths You Can’t Afford To Believe

 Malik E/peopleimages.com/Adobe happy doctor and patient using tablet

-Choosing the best Medicare coverage for you is key, which means researching.
-Don’t assume that Original Medicare is the best.
+Choosing the best Medicare coverage for you is key, so research all your options.
+Don't assume that any one plan, including Original Medicare, is the best fit.